 Your gift to United Way allows you to accomplish more than you can alone accomplish.
 When you give to a specific charity, you support a cause.
-When you give to United Way, you help improve people's lives and strengthen our entire community.
-United Way invests your donation in well-managed programs that change lives and strengthen families more than any organization in this community.
-Our expertise and standards of excellence for helping others are unequalled in the Concho Valley.
+When you give to United Way, you help solve local problems and put people on the road to success and self-sufficiency.

-10. Success By 6 Program at Esperanza Health Center
+9. Success By 6 Program at La Esperanza Clinic, Inc.

 Boy Scouts of America

 16. Emergency Assistance Program at The Salvation Army

 17. Community-wide Reduced Fee Counseling Program at West Texas Counseling

 18. Scholarships for After School Care Program at YMCA